TEDDAC/Bor/README.md

-# Boring Programming Langage Parser
+# Bor Programming Langage Parser

 This is the repo for the parser of the Boring Programming Langage.